kalumet/cora-sc/README.md

 # Star-Citizen-AI
-This is a fork of the great Wingmen-AI.
+This is a fork of the great Wingmen-AI by ShipBit.
 Original notes are below.

 **Important**
 This code is not provided currently as installable exe file.
 I don't know yet how to do it and not sure if I will try to provide a .exe for this.

-## Major differences to the 1.1.2b1 from 21.01.2024 main branch - core changes
-- improved instant commands selection (find the best match, not the first match)
-- allow **multiple modifiers** to be pressed
-- allow **mouse button** activation
-- allow to not ehave spoken responses for commands
-- allow access to wingman UI threads for extensions -> In Game Overlay Display
-- more debug statements

 ## New Features